 Veronica (2017) - Review

-Originally published April, 2018
+Originally published April 2018

 About a decade ago, when horror movies were making tons of money off cinema verite style, or found-footage stories, there was a Spanish-made film called REC.
-REC had something of a popular cult following and found a great deal of success in Spain, among other countries.
-This would later be remade into an English-speaking movie known as Quarantine to reach the American audiences unwilling to read subtitles.
+REC had a popular cult following and had a great deal of success in Spain, among other countries.
+This would later be remade into an English-speaking movie known as Quarantine to reach American audiences unwilling to read subtitles.
 While the tradition of remaking foreign films for American audiences is likely never to go away, streaming services, and the internet in general, have made people more receptive to foreign films, especially horror.
 So, for the time being, there's no American remake of Veronica, the latest film from the director/writer of REC, Paco Plaza.
 Having watched it on a streaming service myself, I can come up with a few reasons as to why that may not happen.

 I have seen this movie's name pop up on multiple "the scariest movies available for streaming" lists lately.
 It's also been touted as a really good, tense horror movie with a significant pedigree behind it.
 However, I can't really agree that it deserves to be on any "best" or "scariest" lists, unless we're talking "best Ouija board horror movies," or "best movies that operate with a formula," or "best movies you're certain to have seen before in one way or another."
 If you haven't caught the hint, I'm saying that there's not going to likely be a remake of this movie because it's not original enough to be remade.
 The best parts of this movie are due to the talents of the people involved, not the plot or something that would benefit from being redone by someone else.
-Besides, there are countless other horror movies that mimic Veronica in a way that practically make it the equivalent of a Spanish remake of everything else.
+Besides, there are countless other horror movies that mimic Veronica in a way that practically makes it the equivalent of a Spanish remake of everything else.
 Does that make it a bad movie?
 Not necessarily, but it doesn't really deserve all the praise it's getting either.
 Regardless, I was just glad it wasn't a found-footage film.

 4-20-2018-6-57-03-PM-1024x576.jpg